xinluo2018/pyrsimg/docs/source/_build/html/_sources/api_reference/api_reference.rst.txt

             x: x-coord corresponding to srs_from

-            y: corresponding to srs_to
+            y: y-coord corresponding to srs_from

-    :retrun: utm_zone_number
+    :retrun: (x, y): x-coord and y-coord corresponding to srs_to

 .. function:: geo2imagexy(x, y, gdal_trans, integer=True)